 Making homemade baby food can seem so daunting, but I’ve found that it’s quite easy to make affordable, delicious baby food at home with cooking tools you likely already have on hand.
 And knowing a few simple ways to add flavor and keep things interesting for your little one can ensure the food you spend time making doesn’t go to waste.

-I love this method of making a simple carrot puree for baby (or one year old), and I also love using it to make simple baby food combinations.
+I love this method of making a simple carrot puree for baby (or as a one year old food), and I also love using it to make simple baby food combinations.
 It’s a nutritious food that’s rich in vitamin A that can be offered from 4-6 months of age and up, or the age at which your pediatrician clears your kiddo to start solids.

-It’s also so versatile if you wind up with leftovers and is really easy to store.
+It’s also so versatile if you wind up with leftovers and is really easy to store baby food.
 I still love this method of making carrots even though my kids are well past the baby stage.

-And since I know so many families use the baby-led weaning style of introducing solids, I’ll share my go-to carrot recipe for that method as well.
+And since I know so many families rely on baby-led weaning foods for introducing solids, I’ll share my go-to ways for how to cook carrots, in addition to my Roasted Carrot Fries, for that method as well.

 So read on for the basic technique, flavoring options, baby food combinations, and storage tips.